pipelinelabo/datalaiq-wiki/api/templates.md

 # Templates API

-Templates are special objects which define a Gravwell query containing *variables*.
+Templates are special objects which define a DatalaiQ query containing *variables*.
 Multiple templates using the same variable(s) can be included in a dashboard to create a powerful investigative tool--for instance, templates which expect an IP address as their variable can be used to create an IP address investigation dashboard.

 ## Data Structure